Book your free visit!

 Is using a rescue centre better than selling or advertising online?

-You may be considering rehoming your pet privately, or through buy and sell websites or social media.
+You may be considering rehoming your animal privately, or through buy and sell websites or social media.
 This is fraught

 with risks and it is difficult to be sure they will be well looked after.
-Giving your pet to a reputable rehoming centre
+Giving your animal to a reputable rehoming centre

 is a much safer option for all involved.
-It can take longer to find a suitable rescue for your pet, but the behavioural,
+It can take longer to find a suitable rescue for your animal, but the behavioural,

 veterinary and rehoming expertise of centres like Raystede are worth waiting for